ABOUT APPISx

 2024

-Through interactive discussions, we explored the patient expert training mechanisms in the UK and further discussed the training needs and priority issues for patient experts development in Taiwan.
+Through interactive discussions, the group explored the patient expert training mechanisms in place in the UK and discussed the training needs and priority issues for patient expert development in Taiwan.
+The key points and conclusions were shared with local HTA units, as references for optimizing the mechanisms for patient involvement in Taiwan.

 2023

-APPISx gathered 30 patient leaders representing 12 diverse patient organizations to participate in a workshop led by Professor Hsiao from National Taiwan University, alongside a representative from the Center of Drug Evaluation which is in charge of proposing the Health Technology Assessment (HTA) and Health Technology Re-assessment framework for the National Health Insurance Administration.
+APPISx Taiwan gathered 30 patient leaders representing 12 diverse patient organizations to participate in a workshop led by Professor Hsiao from National Taiwan University, alongside a representative from the Center of Drug Evaluation which is in charge of proposing the Health Technology Assessment (HTA) and Health Technology Re-assessment framework for the National Health Insurance Administration.

 Together, participants co-created a journal article for the Formosan Journal of Medicine that underscores the current challenges associated with amplifying the impact of patients’ perspectives in the local HTA.